Interstate 70 in Pennsylvania

-Interstate 70 (I-70) in the US state of Pennsylvania runs east–west across the southwest part of the state serving the southern fringe of the Pittsburgh metropolitan area.
-About half of the route is concurrent with I-76 on the Pennsylvania Turnpike, which is a toll road.
+Interstate 70 (I-70) is an Interstate Highway that is located in the Commonwealth of Pennsylvania in the United States.
+It runs east to west across the southwest part of Pennsylvania and serves the southern fringe of the Pittsburgh metropolitan area.

+About half of this route is concurrent with I-76 on the Pennsylvania Turnpike, which is a toll road.
 This is the oldest segment of I-70 in Pennsylvania, having been completed in 1940, and is only one of two segments of I-70 that are tolled, with the other being the Kansas Turnpike.

 I-70 is one of only a few Interstate Highways to have a traffic signal—in this case, with U.S. Route 30 (US 30) in Breezewood, where it leaves the Pennsylvania Turnpike and heads toward Maryland.

 Route description

 Two segments of I-70 in Pennsylvania are not designed to modern Interstate standards: a 37 mi segment from Washington to New Stanton and the aforementioned half-mile (0.5 mi) signalized segment in Breezewood.